tdh8316/lancome/README.md

 # Overview
-Lancôme, The choice to fill your console outputs with beauty.
+Lancôme, The choice to fill your exception outputs with beauty.

 Lancôme makes python outputs about exceptions prettier and clean.